MAShah-UK/ArcSolver/README.md

 ## Changelog
 * 1.1:
+  * Fixed a couple major bugs.
+    * Iteration prediction is more accurate.
-  * Fixed couple major bugs.
-Iteration prediction and final results are more accurate.
+    * Final results are more accurate.
   * UI tweaks.
 * 1.0:
   * Initial release.